vuestorefront/magento2/docs/guide/supported-features.md

 # Supported features

 This page shows the Magento 2 features supported by this integration.
-If the feature you need is not supported, check out our [Roadmap](./roadmap.html) or reach out to us on [our Discord server](https://discord.vuestorefront.io/).
+If the feature you need is not supported, reach out to us on [our Discord server](https://discord.vuestorefront.io/).

 ## Product types